JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 Before we remove our `components` column, we need to pull all of the existing data out of it.

-To do this, we’re going to:
+To do this, we're going to:

 1. Fetch every `Car`‘s `id` and its serialised `List<Component>`.
 2. Parse this serialised data back into useful objects.
 3. Update every `Component`‘s `carId` so it is linked with the `Car`.
 4. Return this list of updated `Component`s.

-We’ll extract most of this complexity into a `cursorToComponents` function, called via:
+We'll extract most of this complexity into a `cursorToComponents` function, called via:

 ```
 override fun migrate(database: SupportSQLiteDatabase) {